EMPEROR I. Exoplanet MCMC parallel tempering for RV orbit retrieval: Bayesian framework

-where the numerator combines the prior $p(\pmb{\theta} | M)$ with the likelihood $p(D | \pmb{\theta}, M)$, and the denominator $p(D | M)$ is the Bayesian evidence that normalises the posterior \citep{robert_2007, 2019arXiv190508737F, 2022arXiv220211678L}.
+where the numerator combines the prior $p(\pmb{\theta} | M)$ with the likelihood $p(D | \pmb{\theta}, M)$ and the denominator $p(D | M)$ is the Bayesian evidence that normalises the posterior \citep{robert_2007, 2019arXiv190508737F, 2022arXiv220211678L}.
 Computing this evidence later enables objective model comparison via Bayes factors.

-In RV analysis the deterministic component of the signal is a sum of Keplerian curves:
+In RV analysis the deterministic component of the signal is a sum of Keplerian curves,

 where each planet $j$ is described by the tuple ($P_j$, $K_j$, $e_j$, $\omega_j$, $T_{0,j}$) and $\nu_j$ is the true anomaly.
-Additional terms such as instrumental offsets, long-term trends, or linear correlations with stellar activity indices, expand \refeq{eq:keplerian}, without altering its basic form.
+Additional terms such as instrumental offsets, long-term trends, or linear correlations with stellar activity indices, can be used to expand \refeq{eq:keplerian} without altering its basic form.

 The data consist of $N$ RV measurements ({$\rm{RV}_i$,$\sigma_i$,$t_i$), optionally accompanied by activity indices.
-Assuming independent Gaussian errors, augmented by an instrument-specific `jitter' $\sigma_{\mathrm{INS}}$, the likelihood is
+Assuming independent Gaussian errors, augmented by an instrument-specific `jitter', $\sigma_{\mathrm{INS}}$, the likelihood is